simping4jesus/lph/lph.md

 "Last night."
 His smirk grew into a grin.

 The drinks arrived and we both sipped them quietly.
 His eyes flicked down to my crotch where a small wet spot had appeared and was growing.
 He put his enormous hand on my shoulder and looked me in the eyes, "Jennifer," the wet spot on my pants grew larger.
 The giant bulge in his pants twitched.
 Tall guys and big dicks are supposed to be gross and pathetic.
 How did this man have so much power over me?
 I hated him so much.
 Didn't I?
-I couldn't tell any more.
+I couldn't tell anymore.
 Maybe I kind of...liked him.
 Impossible.
 But I couldn't think straight.
 I ached so much.
 I needed him so badly.
 I was so empty.

 "Do you want to..."
 I trailed off.

 "Sorry.
 Could you repeat that?"

 I couldn't.
 I couldn't say out loud that I wanted him to have sex with me.
 That I needed him.
-But I wasn't in charge any more.
+But I wasn't in charge anymore.
 My vagina was the one calling the shots.

 "Do you want to--"